 - Multiple fingerprint matches to D, recovered from a window frame, inside the property.
 This was the point of a forced entry.
 Defence was that D had not been to, or inside, the property.

-Hayley has represented clients at Parole Board Hearings, re-categorisation and release, and Adjudications.
-Hayley also advises on Release on Temporary Licence, Home Detention Curfews, Recalls (including cases involving an international element) and Judicial Reviews of Parole Board decisions.
+Hayley has represented clients at Parole Board Hearings, for re-categorisation and release hearings, and at Adjudications.
+Hayley also advises on Home Detention Curfews and Recalls including cases involving an international element.

 Education and Professional Memberships:-